igrishaev/clj-java-book/book.md

 features, but everything you will learn will be done for sure.
 I persuade to start with coding sessions as soon a possible.
 If any unmentioned feature appear, we will deal with it on the fly.

-Conclusion

-So the previous session was the last one on that book.
-I hope that most of the readers who have been reading it still have managed to reach these lines.
-My praise to them!

-It was a tought material I confess.
-So far, we've dug through lots of Java classes and protocols which is not you usually read in ordinary tutorials.
-Rather than sorting a vector of integers, I tried to bring the very teste of production development.
-This is where pure Clojure fundamentals may ruin a bit.
-Such a code might be not functional at all, it relies on mutable objects and their state.
-It involes reading Javadocs a lot rather than toying with nice Clojure data structures.
-But at least Clojure reduces the pain you usualy suffer from working with other languages.

-Getting back to the question from the beginning of a book, let me summarize.
-No, you don't have to know Java before you get into Clojure.
-Yes, professional Clojure code relies on Java a lot.
-But don't be afraid of it.
-Even going in small steps is reasonable when the road goes uphill.
-So the Clojure way does.

-Ivan Grishaev,
-Voronezh, Russia
-2018